 As this definition makes clear, the bar for consent under the GDPR is high.
 You’ll need to approach consent carefully and with these specific requirements in mind.

-You’ll also need to be aware that consent must be easy to withdraw.
+You’ll also need to be aware that user consent must be easy to withdraw.
 The general rule is to make withdrawing consent as easy as giving it.
 If you can consent with a single click, you should be able to withdraw consent the same way.

 GDPR for charities: the specifics